cyberwlodarczyk/wawel/README.md

 ## Introduction

-This is a file encryption tool that uses scrypt and ChaCha20-Poly1305 under the hood to provide both confidentiality and integrity.
+This is a file encryption and decryption tool that uses scrypt and ChaCha20-Poly1305 under the hood to provide both confidentiality and integrity.
+It has not been thoroughly tested or reviewed by a security professional and is intended for educational purposes only.
+The file size limit has been set to 512MB because the data is encrypted/decrypted in one go.

 ## Compilation